Soil Health Technician

 • Maintain detailed records of farming activities, inputs, and outputs.

-• Provide regular weekly updates and reports to the Co-Directors and CIG Communications Coordinator.
+• Provide weekly updates and reports to the Co-Directors and Operations & Programs Manager.

 • Producer Support and Training: